LongKelvin/yt-downloader/youtube_downloader/docs/developer_documentation_v0.2.md

 3.  **Find the Executable:** After the build process completes, the `.exe` file will be located in the `dist` folder (which PyInstaller creates).

 4. **Copy `user_guide.pdf`:** Copy the `user_guide.pdf` to the `dist` folder so it's in same directory with the executable file.

-This command creates a single, self-contained executable that includes all the necessary dependencies.
-Users can run this `.exe` without needing to install Python or any libraries.

 ## Author and Project Information